Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Introduction

-The setting of online learning in SSP was introduced by \citet{tarbouriech2019no} who gave a parameter-free algorithm with a $\wt{O}(K^{2/3})$ regret guarantee. \citet{rosenberg2020near} later improved this result by deriving the first order-optimal algorithm with a regret bound $\wt{O}(B_{\star}^{3/2} S \sqrt{A K})$ in the parameter-free case and a bound $\wt{O}(B_{\star} S \sqrt{A K})$ when prior knowledge of $B_{\star}$ is available (for appropriately tuning the cost perturbation).
-These rates display a $\sqrt{B_{\star} S}$ (resp.\,$\sqrt{S}$) mismatch w.r.t.\,the lower bound.
-Both approaches can be described as model-optimistic\footnote{ See \citet{neu2020unifying} for details on differences and interplay of model-optimistic and value-optimistic~approaches.}, drawing inspiration from the ideas behind the \UCRLtwo algorithm \citep{jaksch2010near} for average-reward MDPs.
-Note that the above bounds contains lower-order dependencies either on $T_{\star}$ in the case of general costs, or on $B_{\star} / c_{\min}$ in the case of positive costs lower bounded by $c_{\min} > 0$ (note that $T_{\star} \leq B_{\star} / c_{\min}$, which is one of the reasons why $c_{\min}$ shows up in existing results).
-As such, none of these bounds is horizon-free according to the third desired property.
+\paragraph{Related Work.} Table \ref{tab:comparisons} reviews the existing work on online learning in SSP.
+The setting was first studied by \citet{tarbouriech2019no} who gave a parameter-free algorithm with a $\wtO (\Kexp)$ regret guarantee. \citet{rosenberg2020near} then improved this result by deriving the first order-optimal algorithm with regret $\wtO (\Bstarexp S \sqrt{A K})$ in the parameter-free case and $\wtO (B_{\star} S \sqrt{A K})$ if $B_{\star}$ is known (to tune cost perturbation appropriately).
+Both approaches are model-optimistic,\footnote{ We refer the reader to \citet{neu2020unifying} for details on the differences and interplay between model-optimistic and value-optimistic~approaches.} drawing inspiration from the ideas behind the \UCRLtwo algorithm \citep{jaksch2010near} for average-reward~MDPs.